Casino railway station: History

-Platforms & services
+Platforms and services

 Casino has one platform with a passing loop.
 Each day the station is served by a northbound XPT service to Brisbane and a southbound service to Sydney.
 In addition a daily XPT to/from Sydney terminates at Casino.

 NSW TrainLink also operate coach services from the station to Tweed Heads, Robina, Surfers Paradise and Brisbane.

 Description

 The heritage-listed complex includes a type 13 brick station building with brick platform (completed in 1930), brick refreshment rooms (completed 1930) and a standard 1915 design roundhouse (completed 1933).
 Structures at the station include the water column in locomotive depot yard, steel water tank with column attached, 75' turntable (completed 1933) and timber and steel 'Harmon' coal stage (completed 1956).
 A fibro elevated signal box (1946) was demolished in 2012.